clairesunstudio/mayflower-docs/docs/guidelines/accessibility.md

 ### Get to know people with disabilities

-It is essential for us to learn disabilities and a life with them when we think how we could accomodate people with disabilities as our website users.
+It is essential for us to learn disabilities and a life with them when we think how we could accommodate people with disabilities as our website users.
 Disabilities are not just types of conditions.
 There are much more to be aware.

 Some have disabilities at birth.

 Some got disabilities at some point of their life by illness, accidents, aging and so on.
-In this group, some of them suddenly faced their imparent.
+In this group, some of them suddenly faced their impatient.
 To the others, it could develop with various manners.

-Disability is not always permenent.
+Disability is not always permanent.
 Some have disabilities for certain period of time.
-They could be in their recovery from injuries, illness, medical precedures and so on.
+They could be in their recovery from injuries, illness, medical procedures and so on.

-Also, there are various range of the sevirity of their imparements.
+Also, there are various range of the severity of their impairments.
 Some of them could have multiple disabilities.

-Most of disabilities are not visually recognizeable.
-[You can learn about some types of disabilities.]()
+Most of disabilities are not visually recognizable.
+[You can learn about some types of disabilities.](ADD LINK)

-The adoptability to their imparements also varies depending on their situations.
+The adaptability to their impairments also varies depending on their situations.

 You cannot assume all blind people understand/use braille or any deaf people understand/use sign languages.